- Become a Volunteer

 YOU CAN MAKE A DIFFERENCE!

-Animal Socialization: Spend quality one-on-one time with our animals to keep them happy, healthy, and adoptable by socializing with, reading to, exercising, and grooming them.
+Animal Socialization & Enrichment: Spend quality one-on-one time with our animals to keep them happy, healthy, and adoptable by socializing with, reading to, exercising, and grooming them.
 You will get the chance to learn animal behavior and help our animals learn how to behave with potential adopters.
 Enrichment refers to mental and physical stimulation.
 Allowing animals to think, learn, and explore goes a long way to keeping them behaviorally healthy in the shelter.

 Offsite Events: Handle animals and educate the public at a wide variety of outreach events such as school visits, programs, summer camps, group visits, parties, street fairs, festival booths, fundraising events, etc.